-Automation is the use of technology to perform tasks with reduced human assistance.
-Automation helps you accelerate processes and scale environments, as well as build continuous integration, continuous delivery, and continuous deployment (CI/CD) workflows.
-There are many kinds of automation, including IT automation, business automation, robotic process automation, industrial automation, artificial intelligence, machine learning, and deep learning.
+Automation is the use of technology to perform tasks with reduced human assistance, which can reduce human error and the need for human intervention.
+Automation helps you streamline processes and scale environments, as well as build continuous integration, continuous delivery, and continuous deployment (CI/CD) workflows.
+There are many kinds of automation, including IT automation, infrastructure automation, business automation, robotic process automation, industrial automation, artificial intelligence, machine learning, and deep learning.

 As infrastructure and networks grow in size and complexity, it becomes increasingly difficult to manually manage security and compliance.
 Manual operations can result in slower detection and remediation of issues, errors in resource configuration, and inconsistent policy application, leaving your systems vulnerable to compliance issues and attack.
-Automation can help you streamline daily operations as well as integrate security into processes, applications, and infrastructure from the start.
+This can lead to unplanned and expensive downtime and overall reduced functionality.
+Automation can help you streamline daily operations as well as integrate security into IT infrastructure, processes, hybrid cloud structures, and applications (or apps) from the start.
 Fully deploying security automation can even reduce the average cost of a breach by 95%.

 Fast threat detection can reduce the likelihood that your organization will experience a security breach as well as the associated costs if a breach occurs.
 Manual processes can delay threat identification in complex IT environments, leaving your business vulnerable.
 Applying automation to your security processes can help you identify, validate, and escalate threats faster without manual intervention.